About Order Form Security Updates

 More About Your ONTRAPORT Hosted Content

-ONTRAPORT will be adding SSL certificates to all hosted landing pages and WordPress sites in 2018 to ensure they continue to work.
-Landing pages, including Legacy Landing Pages and ONTRApages, will automatically redirect to the SSL version of the site.
+ONTRAPORT will be adding SSL certificates to all hosted landing pages in 2018 to ensure they continue to work.
+Auto-redirection will not be enabled, so you must use the https protocol in any links to the landing pages.

 More About Your Self Hosted Content

 Self hosted content includes websites you host with an outside host such as GoDaddy, WP-Engine, Knownhost or SiteGround.
 Check with your host to obtain a SSL certificate for your website.
 Prices vary, but are usually less than $100 per year (they are sometimes provided at no charge).

 All ONTRAPORT resources such as forms, videos, images and even ONTRApages displayed by the ONTRApages plugin will automatically adopt the SSL certificate you install.